 ii.
 No identical stabilisation programmes and measures are adopted by different countries.

+iii.
+Income elasticities of demand for imports in different countries are not identical.

+iv.
+Price elasticities of demand for imports differ in different countries.

+In short, cyclical fluctuations cause disequilibrium in the balance of payments because of cyclical changes in income, employment, output and price variables.
+When prices rise during prosperity and fall during a depression, a country which has a highly elastic demand for imports experiences a decline in the value of imports and if it continues its exports further, it will show a surplus in the balance of payments.

+Since deficit and surplus alternatively take place during the depression and prosperity phase of a cycle, the balance of payments equilibrium is automatically set forth over the complete cycle.

 ii.
 Structural Disequilibrium:

 It emerges on account of structural changes occurring in some sectors of the economy at home or abroad which may alter the demand or supply relations of exports or imports or both.
 Suppose the foreign demand for India’s jute products declines because of some substitutes, then the resources employed by India in the production of jute goods will have to be shifted to some other commodities of export.